-Top 5 4th Quarter Trades of Sh - GuruFocus.com
+Top 5 4th Quarter Trades of SH - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 24,211 shares in ARCA:JNK, giving the stock a 1.55% weight in the equity portfolio.
-Shares traded for an average price of $89.37 during the quarter.
+The guru sold out of their 169,283-share investment in BATS:GSEW.
+Previously, the stock had a 0.9% weight in the equity portfolio.
+Shares traded for an average price of $57.5 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.